Horace Harmon Lurton: U.S. Supreme Court

 On December 13, 1909, President William Howard Taft nominated Lurton as an associate justice of the United States Supreme Court, to succeed Rufus W. Peckham.
 He was confirmed by the Senate on December 20, 1909, and was sworn into office on January 3, 1910.
+At 65 years old at the time of his initial appointment in 1909, he was the oldest associate justice ever by initial appointment.

 He was Circuit Justice for the Second Circuit from January 10, 1910, until January 8, 1911, Circuit Justice for the Third Circuit from January 9, 1911, until March 17, 1912, and Circuit Justice for the Seventh Circuit from March 18, 1912, until July 12, 1914.
 His service terminated on July 12, 1914, due to his death in Atlantic City, New Jersey.

 Lurton sided most frequently on the court with Associate Justice Oliver Wendell Holmes Jr., a progressive Supreme Court justice.
 The most notable opinion he authored was probably the opinion of the Court in Coyle v.
 Smith, 221 U.S. 559 (1911), which held that the federal government could not tell a state where to locate its capital, as all states must be on "equal footing."